PROVISION, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 EARNINGS PER SHARE (EPS)

-The earnings considered in ascertaining the Company’s earnings per share comprise the net profit after tax (and include post tax effect of any extraordinary items.)
-The number of shares used in computing basic earnings per share is the weighted average number of shares outstanding during the period.
-The number of shares used in computing diluted earnings per share comprises of the weighted average number of shares outstanding during the period.
-The number of shares used in computing diluted earnings per share comprises of the weighted average shares considered for deriving basic earning per share, and also the weighted average number of equity shares which could have been issued on conversion of all dilutive potential equity shares.
+The earnings considered in ascertaining the Company's earnings per share comprise the net profit after tax (and include post tax effect of any extraordinary items.)
+The number of shares used in computing basic earnings per share is the weighted average number of shares outstanding during the period. the number of shares used in computing diluted earnings per share comprises of the weighted average number of shares outstanding during the period The number of shares used In computing diluted earnings per Share comprises of tile weighted average shares considered for deriving basic earning per share, and also the weighted average number of equity shares which could have been issued on conversion of all dilutive potential equity shares.

 Related party transactions are transfer of resources or obligations between related parties, regardless of whether a price is charged.
-Parties are considered to be related, if one party has the ability, directly or indirectly, to control the other party of exercise significant influence over the other party in making financial or operating decisions.
-Parties are considered to be related if they are subject to common control or common significant influence.
+Parlies are considered to be related, if one party has the ability, directly or Indirectly, to control the other party of exorcise significant influence over the other party in making financial or operating decisions.
+Parties are considered to he related if they are subject to common control or common significant influence.

 FINANCIAL INSTRUMENTS